lowRISC/opentitan/doc/project/development_stages.md

 ## Indicating Stages and Making Transitions

 Stages are indicated via a text file checked into the GitHub and thus transitions can be reviewed through the standard pull request process.
-Transitions for Design and Verification stages are _self-nominated_ in the sense that the design or verification owner can modify the text file and submit a pull request (PR) to transition the stage.
+Transitions for Design and Verification stages are _self-nominated_ in the sense that the design or verification maintainer can modify the text file and submit a pull request (PR) to transition the stage.
 In this manner other reviewers can challenge the transition in the standard pull request review process.
 These transitions should be done in their own PR (i.e. not interspersed with other changes), and the PR summary and commit message should give any necessary detail on how the transition criteria have been met, as well as any other notes useful for a reviewer.